ekarbe/reddit-viewer/README.md

 ### Widget

-The Reddit-Viewer widget enables an optional view to access the frontpahe and your favorite subreddit fast and resource-friendly.
+The Reddit-Viewer widget enables an optional view to access the frontpage and your favorite subreddit fast and resource-friendly.

 <img src="https://raw.githubusercontent.com/ekarbe/reddit-viewer/master/assets/gifs/widget.gif" alt="">

 #### Sort The Articles

-Sort the articles by the default sort-types.
+Sort the articles in the widget by the default sort-types.
+You can define the default sort in the configuration.

 <img src="https://raw.githubusercontent.com/ekarbe/reddit-viewer/master/assets/gifs/widget-sort.gif" alt="">

 ### Open An Article

 You can open the articles displayed in the widget in the code viewer or your default browser.
+The primary action can be defined in the configuration.
+The secondary action can be triggered in the context menu.

 <img src="https://raw.githubusercontent.com/ekarbe/reddit-viewer/master/assets/gifs/widget-open.gif" alt="">

 ### Code Viewer

 The Reddit-Viewer code viewer is a webview which allows you to browse Reddit in code style.
+Even though it is a webview, it is pretty lightweight and simple.

 <img src="https://raw.githubusercontent.com/ekarbe/reddit-viewer/master/assets/gifs/code-viewer.gif" alt="">

 #### Open A Subreddit

 Open a subreddit and browse its articles.
+You can see a preview if the post contains a thumbnail.

 <img src="https://raw.githubusercontent.com/ekarbe/reddit-viewer/master/assets/gifs/code-viewer-subreddit.gif" alt="">